Week One: Hour 1

 Each encounter you have online with colleagues is an opportunity for you to reinforce particular behaviours which you’d like to see others adopting.
 You can do this by thinking consciously about how you speak and act.
 As you plan to take into account different individuals and their own preferences, make a note of the people you would like to demonstrate new levels of engagement.
 Think about what is most likely to be successful for each person.

-Write down 3 names of colleagues whose needs you will prioritise during the course of this week, and the actions you will take to support them.
+Write down 3 names of colleagues whose needs you will prioritise during the course of the next two weeks, and the actions you will take to support them.

-At the end of the week, reflect on any differences you’ve noticed, for yourself and in them.
+At the end of the two weeks, reflect on any differences you’ve noticed, for yourself and in them.